-ED OTC Project allocation Application Period Closing Date: September 15, 2020, 5:00 p.m.
-PST --------------------------- ---
+ED OTC Project allocation Application Period Closing Date: EB 0101 Toject allocation September 15, 2020, 5:00 p.m.
+PST

-In the event that the ED OTC funds are not fully awarded by the application closing date, the Department will roll any unawarded funds into the Multifamily Housing, Housing Infrastructure, and Community Development OTC allocation.
+In the event that the ED OTC funds are not fully awarded by the application closing date, the Department will roll any unawarded funds into the Multi-family Housing, Housing Infrastructure, and Community Development OTC allocation.